nylas/nylas-mail/README.md

 1. `npm run client`: Starts the app
 1. `npm run test-client`: Run the tests
 1. `npm run lint-client`: Lint the source (ESLint + Coffeelint + LESSLint)

+### Exploring the Source

+This repository contains the full source code to the Nylas Mail client and it's backend services.
+It is divided into the following packages:

+1. [**Isomorphic Core**](https://github.com/nylas/nylas-mail-all/tree/master/packages/isomorphic-core): Shared code across local client and cloud servers
+1. [**Client App**](https://github.com/nylas/nylas-mail-all/tree/master/packages/client-app): The main Electron app for Nylas Mail mirrored to open source repo.
+1. [**Client Sync**](https://github.com/nylas/nylas-mail-all/tree/master/packages/client-sync): The local mailsync engine integreated in Nylas Mail
+1. [**Client Private Plugins**](https://github.com/nylas/nylas-mail-all/tree/master/packages/client-private-plugins): Private Nylas Mail plugins (like SFDC)
+1. [**Cloud API**](https://github.com/nylas/nylas-mail-all/tree/master/packages/cloud-api): The cloud-based auth and metadata APIs for N1
+1. [**Cloud Core**](https://github.com/nylas/nylas-mail-all/tree/master/packages/cloud-core): Shared code used in all remote cloud services
+1. [**Cloud Workers**](https://github.com/nylas/nylas-mail-all/tree/master/packages/cloud-workers): Cloud workers for services like send later

+See `/packages` for the separate pieces.
+Each folder in `/packages` is designed to be its own stand-alone repository.
+They are all bundled here for the ease of source control management.

 ## Digging Deeper